fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 ## Create & Edit Template

-At `Configuration-> Template`, you can see the existing templates, clone and edit them and create new ones.
+At `Configuration` / `Template`, you can see the existing templates, clone and edit them and create new ones.

 ![Template List](./images/template-shop-list.png)